GitauHarrison/notes/chartjs.md

 (venv)$ pip3 install flask-sqlalchemy
 ```

-Every time we create a new model, we need apply those changes to our database.
-Same goes to when we update the structure/schema of our database.
+Every time we create a new model, we need to apply those changes to our database.
+The same goes for when we update the structure/schema of our database.
 This action is called `migrating` the database.
 Database migrations are easily handled by `flask-migrate`.

 To install Flask-Migrate, run: